Kuronoyami/toko-game-store-/README.md

 This project is inspired by the itemku website (https://itemku.com/), an e-commerce platform.
 We would like to acknowledge and express our inspiration from the design concepts and elements found on the itemku website, which served as a reference during the development of this project.

-## Disclaimer
-Please note that this project is intended for non-commercial use only.
-It is strictly prohibited to use this project or any derivative works for commercial purposes without obtaining proper authorization rights and licenses from the respective owners of the original content, including the itemku website.
-This project was created for personal study only.

 ## Inspiration from Source Code

 This project is inspired by the [Full Stack Web Developer - Online Store](https://class.buildwithangga.com/kelas/full-stack-web-developer-toko-online) course from [BuildWithAngga](https://class.buildwithangga.com/).
 We would like to express our gratitude to BuildWithAngga for the provided course material and the inspiration we gained from the course.